massimobottelli/etf_quote_tracking/README.md

 ## Usage

-1. Record your purchase date, type, ISIN codes and quantity in a CSV file named `portfolio.csv` in the project directory.
+1. Record your assets in a file named `portfolio.csv` in the project directory.

    ```csv
    purchase-date,type,ISIN,quantity